tuxor1337/dictmaster/README.md

     ./dictmaster.py zeno --popts "Pape-1880"

+If a plugin asks for a word list file have a look into the `thirdparty` directory where some lists are provided.

 Your dictionary data will be saved (by default) to `data/PLUGIN_NAME/stardict.*` in stardict format.
 (Note that for some dictionaries the directory `data/PLUGIN_NAME/res` is also needed.)